cmazakas/foxy/README.md

 and [Asio](https://www.boost.org/doc/libs/release/doc/html/boost_asio.html)
 and requires some degree of familiarity with both of these libraries to be used successfully.

-One Foxy's core tenets is rewarding users for deepening their knowledge and understanding of Beast and Asio and this is reflected in the design.
+One of Foxy's core tenets is rewarding users for deepening their knowledge and understanding of Beast and Asio and this is reflected in the design.

 Foxy provides primitives for HTTP sessions as well as a rich set of URI parser combinators along with methods for parsing (and pct-encoding) URLs in both ASCII and Unicode.
 Foxy bases its Unicode